Package insert / prescribing information

 - have any other medical conditions

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
-Propafenone Hydrochloride Extended-Release Capsules, USP, and certain other medicines can affect each other and cause serious side effects.
-Propafenone Hydrochloride Extended-Release Capsules, USP, may affect the way other medicines work, and other medicines may affect how Propafenone Hydrochloride Extended-Release Capsules, USP, work.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Propafenone HCl ER capsules and certain other medicines can affect each other and cause serious side effects.
+Propafenone HCl ER capsules may affect the way other medicines work, and other medicines may affect how propafenone HCl ER capsules works.

 Especially tell your doctor if you take: